BazeletDave/ZERO/AIREADME.md

 - A $16.5B chip partnership with Samsung solidifies Tesla’s long term vision for embedded AI.
 - Over **8 million Tesla vehicles** are now on the road (as of mid‑2025).
 - Apple’s **M-series chips** have quietly made AI an inescapable part of mobile devices.
-- Platforms like ChatGPT see **100M+ daily users**, creating a massive, continuous, real-time feedback loop.
+- Platforms like ChatGPT see **100M+ daily users**, creating a massive, continuous, real time feedback loop.

 This study builds upon the Grand Research Institute’s prior work on:
 - Platform adoption curves